Terms of Service

 4.1 License.
 Subject to the terms and conditions of this Agreement, Postscript grants to Customer a non-exclusive, non-transferable, revocable license during the Subscription Term, without the right to sublicense, to use the Postscript Platform solely for the purposes of accessing and using the Services.
 Except for the limited license granted hereunder, Postscript reserves all rights not expressly granted and no such additional rights may be implied.

 4.2 Ownership.
-Customer acknowledges that (a) all right, title, and interest in and to the Postscript Platform and its Services, and all patents, copyrights, trade secrets, trademarks, trade names, service marks, slogans, logos, other trade-identifying symbols, and other proprietary and intellectual property rights embodied therein or associated therewith, are and shall remain with Postscript or its third-party licensors; (b) no right or interest in the Postscript Platform or its Services is conveyed other than the limited license granted hereunder; (c) the Postscript Platform and its Services are protected by copyright and other intellectual property laws; and (iv) Postscript asserts that the Postscript Platform and its Services embody valuable confidential and secret information of Postscript and/or its third-party licensors, the development of which required the expenditure of considerable time and money.
+Customer acknowledges that (a) all right, title, and interest in and to the Postscript Platform and its Services, and all patents, copyrights, trade secrets, trademarks, trade names, service marks, slogans, logos, other trade-identifying symbols, and other proprietary and intellectual property rights embodied therein or associated therewith, are and shall remain with Postscript or its third-party licensors, as applicable; (b) no right or interest in the Postscript Platform or its Services is conveyed other than the limited license granted hereunder; (c) the Postscript Platform and its Services are protected by copyright and other intellectual property laws; and (d) Postscript asserts that the Postscript Platform and its Services embody valuable confidential and secret information of Postscript and/or its third-party licensors, the development of which required the expenditure of considerable time and money.

 4.3 Restrictions.
 Unless Postscript grants Customer permission, Customer shall not, and shall not permit any third party to: (a) sell, transfer, lend, provide or otherwise make available, or disclose to third parties the Postscript Platform, its Services, or any components thereof; (b) obscure, alter, or remove any notice of any copyright, trademark, trade name, service mark, logo, or other intellectual property or proprietary right designation appearing on or contained with the Postscript Platform, its Services, or any documentation or Postscript materials related thereto; (c) modify or alter, copy, publish, exchange, trade, broadcast, or create derivative works based on the Postscript Platform or Postscript’s Services; (d) “frame” or “mirror” any content forming part of the Postscript Platform or Postscript’s Services; (e) reverse engineer, decompile, disassemble, decode, or otherwise attempt to discover the source code of the Postscript Platform; (f) bypass, delete, or disable any copy protection mechanisms or any security mechanisms on the Postscript Platform; or (g) access the Postscript Platform or Postscript’s Services in order to (i) build a competitive product or service, (ii) translate the Postscript Platform or otherwise attempt to learn the source code, structure, algorithms, or internal ideas underlying the Postscript Platform, or (iii) copy any ideas, features, functions, or graphics of the Postscript Platform or Postscript’s Services.
 In addition to these restrictions, Customer shall take all reasonable precautions to prevent unauthorized or improper use of the Postscript Platform or its Services.